 Want to avoid the crowds but enjoy a lively night out?
 If you’re the type of beachgoer that likes the best of both worlds, Delray beach is your perfect destination.
-Voted “Most Fun Small Town in America” by USA Today in 2012, Delray is a small beach town with a big personality.
+Once voted “Most Fun Small Town in America” by USA Today, Delray is a small beach town with a big personality.
 Situated less than an hour from big cities like Boca Raton and Fort Lauderdale, it is known equally for its beautiful beaches and nightlife.
 Delray also provides visitors a plethora of activities like surfing, kayaking, sailing, and snorkeling.

 Popular with the Central Florida area and made famous by pro-surfer Kelly Slater, you’ll find surfing is a favored activity at Cocoa Beach.
 Cocoa has calm and consistent waves, perfect for a beginner learning the sport.
 Whether you’re catching a wave yourself or you just want to watch the experts do their thing, Cocoa Beach is a great area to relax with no frills.
 For a viewpoint 800 feet over the Atlantic Ocean, head to the pier and enjoy beachfront bars and restaurants serving fresh seafood.